ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 ## Delegative democracy

-I've thought about something similar before, with no previous knowledge of "liquid democracy" or [delegative democracy](https://en.wikipedia.org/wiki/Delegative_democracy).
+I've thought about something similar before, but can't remember hearing about [delegative democracy](https://en.wikipedia.org/wiki/Delegative_democracy) or *liquid democracy* as it's also called.

+DAOs could essentially work as delegative democracies since token holders could choose to automatically follow a delegate.

 I'll try to write more about it in the future since I find it really interesting.

 ## Epistocracy